+NOTE: Names of suppliers are considered to be proprietary information and should not be included in the inspection report nor in the attachments except when needed to support an NOV or an NON.

 Entrance and Exit Meeting Summary.
 The final section of the inspection report shall briefly summarize the entrance and exit meetings and shall include the date of the meetings and the name and title of the most senior vendor manager in attendance.
 If the inspectors conduct subsequent exit meetings, the summary should include the relevant information for each exit meeting.

 a.
 Absence of Proprietary Information.
 At the exit meeting, the inspectors will verify whether the vendor considers any materials provided to or reviewed by the inspectors to be proprietary.
 If the vendor did not identify any material as proprietary, include a sentence to that effect.
-If the report includes proprietary information, refer to 0620, “Inspection Documents and Records.”
+If the report includes proprietary information, refer to IMC 0620, “Inspection Documents and Records.”

 NOTE: When an inspection report is likely to involve proprietary information (i.e., given the technical area or other considerations of inspection scope), handling of proprietary information should be discussed at the entrance meeting.

 b.
 Subsequent Contacts or Changes in NRC Position.
-If the NRC's position on an inspection changes after the exit meeting (i.e., an additional finding is identified that was not discussed at the exit meeting), the NRC will conduct an additional exit meeting to discuss that change with the vendor applicant.
-This additional exit meeting may be satisfied via a phone call with management personnel at the vendor applicant.
+If the NRC's position on an inspection changes after the exit meeting (i.e., an additional finding is identified that was not discussed at the exit meeting), the NRC will conduct an additional exit meeting to discuss that change with the vendor or applicant.
+This additional exit meeting may be satisfied via a phone call with management personnel at the vendor or applicant.
 Inspectors will document additional exit meetings in the inspection report.

 c.
-Characterization of Vendor Applicant Response.
-Inspectors will not characterize a vendor’s applicant’s exit meeting response.
+Characterization of Vendor or Applicant Response.
+Inspectors will not characterize a vendor’s or applicant’s exit meeting response.
 If the entity inspected disagrees with an inspection finding, this position may be characterized by the entity in its formal response.

 d.
 Oral Statements and Regulatory Commitments.
-Inspectors will not attempt to characterize or interpret any oral statements the vendor makes at any time during the inspection as a commitment.
+Inspectors will not attempt to characterize or interpret any oral statements the vendor or applicant makes at any time during the inspection as a commitment.

-Because regulatory commitments are sensitive, the inspector should ensure that any reporting of statements are paraphrased accurately and contain appropriate reference to any applicable document.
+Because regulatory commitments are sensitive, the inspector should ensure that any reporting of vendor or applicant statements are paraphrased accurately and contain appropriate reference to any applicable vendor or applicant document.

 Report Attachments.
 The attachments discussed below are included at the end of the inspection report, if applicable.
 The attachments may be combined into a single attachment entitled "Attachment."

 Entrance/Exit Meeting Attendees and Key Points of Contact.
 A list of personnel who attended the entrance and exit meetings shall be included in the report attachments.
 This list should include the name and title/affiliation of persons attending the meetings and an indication of whether they attended the entrance and/or exit meetings.
-It will also list, by name and title, those individuals who provided relevant information or were key points of contact during the inspection (NOTE: xcept in cases: (1) where there is a need to protect the identity of an individual, or (2) where a vendor requests the names of its employees to not be made public.
+It will also list, by name and title, those individuals who provided relevant information or were key points of contact during the inspection (NOTE: Except in cases: (1) where there is a need to protect the identity of an individual, or (2) where a vendor requests the names of its employees to not be made public (in which case, titles of employees can be provided instead).

-The list not be exhaustive but should identify those individuals who provided information related to developing and understanding findings.
+The list does not need to be exhaustive but should identify those individuals who provided information related to developing and understanding findings.
 The list should include the most senior manager present at the exit meeting and NRC technical personnel who were involved in the inspection, if they are not listed as inspectors on the cover page.